RizmiSowdhagar/Sentiment-Analysis-of-YouTube-Comments/README.md

 ## Workflow

-### Week 1: Data Preparation & Feature Engineering
-- Handled missing values and duplicates
+- Cleaned and preprocessed data by handling missing values and duplicates
-- Encoded categorical variables
+- Encoded categorical variables and scaled numerical features
-- Scaled numerical features
-- Split into training/test sets
+- Split the dataset into training and test sets
-- Resolved class imbalance using SMOTE
+- Balanced class distribution using SMOTE

-### Week 2: Model Development
-- Trained and evaluated Random Forest, SVM, and Logistic Regression classifiers
+- Trained and evaluated multiple supervised models: Random Forest, SVM, and Logistic Regression
-- Applied GridSearchCV for hyperparameter tuning
+- Tuned model hyperparameters using GridSearchCV
-- Assessed model performance using accuracy, precision, recall, F1-score, and ROC-AUC
+- Evaluated model performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC

-### Week 3–4: Interpretation & Advanced Mining
-- Applied KMeans clustering and visualized clusters with PCA
-- Evaluated clustering performance using Silhouette Score
+- Applied KMeans clustering for unsupervised grouping and evaluated using Silhouette Score
+- Reduced dimensions with PCA for cluster visualization
-- Extracted interpretable patterns using Apriori association rules
+- Extracted association rules using the Apriori algorithm for interpretable sentiment patterns

 ## Results & Insights